-The overall decrease in cost of sales is in line with the decrease in Bullion and Numismatic revenues in 2018 due to the lower global market demand for bullion gold products and lower volumes of Numismatic products following the completion of the 2017 Numismatic campaign.
-The decrease in cost of sales was also attributable to a decrease in the revaluation of the precious metal component of the Face Value redemptions liability due to a decrease in the price of silver in 2018 when compared to the same period in 2017.
-These decreases are partially offset by an increase in cost of sales for the Foreign Circulation business during the period as contracts were fulfilled during the period.
+The overall decrease in cost of sales was in line with the decreases in Bullion and Numismatic revenues in 2018 due to the lower global market demand for bullion gold and silver products and lower volumes of Numismatic products following the completion of the 2017 Numismatic campaign.
+The decreases in cost of sales were partially offset by an increase in cost of sales for the Foreign Circulation business during the period as contracts were fulfilled.

-Operating expenses for the 13 weeks ended March 31, 2018 decreased 19% to \$22.3 million compared to \$27.4 million during the same period in fiscal year 2017.
-The decrease in administration expenses was largely due to lower consulting costs and lower compensation costs, combined with one-time costs incurred in 2017 attributable to the consolidation of office workspace in Ottawa.
-The decrease in sales and marketing expenses was largely due to lower advertising and consulting costs.
+Operating expenses for the 13 and 26 weeks ended June 30, 2018 decreased 20% to \$23.0 million and \$45.4 million, respectively, compared to \$28.6 million and \$56.1 million during the same periods in fiscal year 2017.
+The decrease in administration expenses was largely due to lower compensation costs, as well as lower office rental costs combined with one-time costs incurred in 2017 attributable to the consolidation of office workspace in Ottawa.
+The decrease in sales and marketing expenses was largely due to lower advertising costs for Numismatic products.

-Net foreign exchange gain increased \$3.9 million for the 13 weeks ended March 31, 2018 when compared to the same period in 2017.
-The net foreign exchange gain of \$2.1 million in the first quarter of 2018 was mainly due to a weaker Canadian dollar in relation to the U.S. dollar and the resulting positive impact on the translation of the Mint's U.S. dollar balances combined with favourable settlements of foreign exchange derivative contracts.
-In comparison, the net foreign exchange loss of \$1.8 million in the first quarter of 2017 was largely due to the unfavourable settlement of foreign exchange derivative contracts.
+Net foreign exchange gain increased \$1.2 million and \$5.0 million for the 13 and 26 weeks ended June 30, 2018, respectively, when compared to the same periods in 2017.
+The net foreign exchange gain of \$2.7 million in the first 26 weeks of 2018 was mainly due to a weaker Canadian dollar in relation to the U.S. dollar and the resulting positive impact on the translation of the Mint's U.S. dollar balances.
+In comparison, the Canadian dollar was stronger in relation to the U.S. dollar in the first 26 weeks of 2017 resulting in a net foreign exchange loss of \$2.3 million.

-Income tax expense for the 13 weeks ended March 31, 2018 decreased \$1.1 million when compared to the same period in 2017 mainly due to lower income from continuing operations in 2018 compared to previous year.
+Income tax expense for the 13 and 26 weeks ended June 30, 2018 increased \$1.5 million and \$0.4 million, respectively, when compared to the same periods in 2017 mainly as a result of foreign tax credit refunds received in 2017.